iredmail/docs/en_US/howto/sogo.manage.resources.md

 ### Add missing settings in SOGo config file

-SOGo needs 2 parameters to understand which LDAP attributes it should query to understand the resources:
+SOGo needs 2 parameters to understand which LDAP attributes it should check to understand the resources:

 * `KindFieldName`: specify the LDAP attribute name which stores resource type.